What to see in Noto, Sicily

 Villadorata Palace was also the former home of local aristocrat, Baron Giacomo Nicolaci.
 Today it’s home to the city’s library.

-Seven Rooms Villadorata – Noto boutique hotel
+Seven Rooms Villadorata — what to see in Noto

 Seven Rooms Villadorata is the next best thing to staying at the Villadorata Palace.
 It’s a boutique hotel in the private apartments of the south wing of the Nicolaci Palace.
 Guests are treated to a taste of Sicilian aristocracy, first-class service and sumptuous furnishings.